 To achieve consistency of saving into your emergency fund, you should automate your savings.
 However, saving after spending your income does not always work.
 This is because you can forget or you can use all your money to cover your expenses such that you are left with nothing to save.
 You can make arrangements with your bank to automatically make payments from your current account into your emergency account.
 And, it’s a good idea to do this just after you get paid.
 This way, you will train yourself to live within the remaining income and grow your savings progressively.

 The importance of budgeting for your income cannot be over-emphasised.
 A realistic budget keeps your spending in check and makes you achieve your financial goals much faster.
 When you budget for your income, you are less likely to spend on the money you do not have.
 Therefore, there will be no reason for you to access your emergency fund to cover for deficits.

 If you have not automated your savings, ensure you incorporate the amount you want to save into the budget and set it aside first.
 You can then use the remaining income to budget for the other expenses.
 Review your budget regularly to decide which expenses to reduce and which ones to eliminate.
 Whatever you save from this, redirect it into your emergency fund.

 Take a look at the 50/30/20 budgeting rule to get started with budgeting, it’s seriously simple to follow.

 Save Any Unexpected Income

 Having set up your emergency fund and putting in place proper action plans for building it, you can boost it further by saving unexpected income.
-When you get a bonus, cash gifts, or tax refunds, you can use a portion of each to build your emergency fund.
-If you have just paid off your debt, you can redirect the money you were using to pay the debt into your emergency funds such as minimum amounts you were paying for credit cards or loan repayments.
+When you get a bonus, cash gifts or tax refunds, you can use a portion of each to build your emergency fund.
+If you have just paid off your debt, you can redirect the money you were using to pay the debt into your emergency funds.
+For example, minimum amounts you were paying for credit cards or loan repayments.
 The good thing with this is that your budget will remain the same, but your emergency fund will continue to grow.

 How Much Should You Save In Your Emergency Fund?